Age is all in the mind.

 - Sisterhood Series by Fern Michaels: Myra Rutledge and Countess Anne "Annie" Ryland de Silva.
 Both of them are in their 60s and heading on to 70s.
 Make no mistake, they are old enough to be your grandmother, and they are incredibly sexy!
 In fact, Weekend Warriors has Nikki Quinn and Barbara Rutledge commenting that Myra looks better at 60 plus years old than they do at 30 plus years old.
 Now that's hotness!

 - Belgarath is an Elderly Immortal who looks to be in his eighties or nineties.
 Right up until he takes off his shirt, demonstrating that while his face may be that of an old man, his body is not.

 - His daughter Polgara takes it even further, as she stopped aging somewhere in her 20s - five thousand years ago.
-She hypothesizes that sorcerers stick to the age they find best suits them - Belgarath and the other male disciples can get away with looking old because it makes them seem wise and respectable, but she wouldn't get the same effect as an old crone.
+She hypothesizes that sorcerers stick to the age they find best suits them - Belgarath and the other male disciples can get away with looking old because it makes them seem wise and respectable, but she would get the same effect as an old crone.

 - Kinsey Millhone: The eponymous character definitely thinks her landlord Henry, who is around eighty, is very sexy.

 - Lady Abigail Irene Garrett in Amsterdam is around 50 when we meet her, and is definitely still a sexually vibrant woman.

 - The Book of Genesis, Sarah is described as the World's Most Beautiful Woman well into her old age.

 - In Harry Harrison's The Stainless Steel Rat series, the beautiful and lethal Angelina becomes a grandmother.
 And remains lethal.